-If you are experiencing any COVID-19 symptoms or have experienced a possible or known exposure, please follow the procedures that can be accessed at https://education.uwmedicine.org/.
-This link will direct you to specific instructions for COVID-19 Exposure/Symptoms/Diagnosis Procedures.
-If you have any questions that are not addressed by the procedures outlined through this link, please contact Dr. Raye Maestas at firstname.lastname@example.org.
+If you are experiencing any COVID-19 symptoms or have experienced a possible or known exposure, please follow the procedures/policies of your current clerkship site(s).
+If you have any questions that are not addressed by those procedures, please contact the office of the Associate Dean of Student Affairs at email@example.com.

 The core pediatric clerkship is designed to provide a comprehensive overview of the approach to the care of children and their families.
 In addition, you will explore the range of reasons children seek medical care, from well child visits to acute medical problems in both the inpatient and outpatient setting and the ongoing management of chronic illnesses.
 Each clerkship site is unique in the setting, faculty and patients seen.

-The information and core materials for your clerkship are detailed below in the following links and attachments:
+The information and core materials for the clerkship are detailed below.

 - Medication Ordering

-- Required Ethics Assignment - All Pediatric patient care students are required to do an ethics assignment.
-Your site directors may have a process for you to complete this requirement.
+- Ethics in Pediatrics - Your site directors may have a process for you to complete this requirement.
 Please discuss expectations with them.
 Otherwise, you may review the video linked here: Ethical Decision-making in Pediatrics.

 - Optional video - Pediatric Palliative Care